andrew/ultimate-awesome/README.md

 - [Awesome-Long-Context-Language-Modeling](https://github.com/davendw49/Awesome-Long-Context-Language-Modeling) - Papers of Long Context Language Model.
 - [awesome-bio-go](https://github.com/dissipative/awesome-bio-go) - A curated list of Bioinformatics software written in the Go language.
 - [awesome-seaport](https://github.com/DonFungible/awesome-seaport) - Developer resources to learn more about Seaport.
-- [react-frontend-toolkit](https://github.com/drbarzaga/react-frontend-toolkit) - A curated list of essential libraries and tools for frontend developers, with a focus on React.
-Ideal for developers looking to build robust, scalable, and high-performance applications 🚀.
 - [awesome-web3](https://github.com/ECJ222/awesome-web3) - 📔 📚 A curated list of awesome resources: books, videos, articles about Web3.
 - [awesome-datafusion](https://github.com/edmondop/awesome-datafusion) - A collection of resources about DataFusion.
 - [awesome-japanese-censored-words](https://github.com/eggplants/awesome-japanese-censored-words) - Awesome List of Sources of Japanese Censored Words.